A Falsifiable Timing Test for the Double-White-Dwarf Model of Long-Period Transients: Modeling a J1634-like source

 \section{Modeling a J1634-like source}

 Adopting J1634 as a prototypical short-period source, we show that the WD-WD interpretation generically predicts a measurable secular beat drift.
 Observations show that J1634 has a burst period of 841 s with a long-period modulation of 4206 s and a negative period derivative.
 Its emission pattern is characterized by the appearance of one or two bursts within each modulation period \citep{blootStronglyPolarisedRadio2025,dongCHIMEFastRadio2025}.
-Optical observations of J1634 suggest the primary mass $M_1\simeq 0.8M_\odot$ \citep{blootStronglyPolarisedRadio2025}, and we assume a fiducial secondary mass of $M_2=0.2 M_\odot$, representative of a compact WD companion in the WD--WD interpretation.
+Optical observations of J1634 suggest the primary mass $M_1\simeq 0.8M_\odot$ \citep{blootStronglyPolarisedRadio2025}.
+We assume a fiducial secondary mass of $M_2=0.2 M_\odot$ as a conservative low-mass case, close to the lower-mass boundary of a WD \citep{brownELMSURVEYCOMPLETE2010}.
+A more massive WD companion is also possible, but the companion mass is constrained by both the observed burst-period derivative and the energy budget.
+If $M_2$ is too large, the predicted $\dot P_0$ becomes too strong.
+At the same time, a more massive WD has a smaller radius \citep{zalameaWhiteDwarfsStripped2010}, reducing the unipolar-inductor power because $\dot E_{\rm UI}\propto R_2^2$.
+These considerations favor a companion mass in the approximate range $M_2 \simeq 0.2$-$0.4 M_\odot$ for J1634-like parameters.

 We assume that the 841 s burst period is determined by the orbital clock, namely $P_0=2\pi/\Omega_0=841\text{ s}$, and the modulation period arises from the beat clock, $P_b=4206\text{ s}$.
 According to Eq. \eqref{eq:beat_freq}, the spin period of the primary WD is therefore